Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel backdoor detection method based on adversarial perturbations.
 Specifically, the universal adversarial perturbation \cite{Moosavi-Dezfooli17} is first generated from the model, then the generated perturbation is added to the image.
-If the prediction of model on the perturbed image is consistent with the one on the unperturbed image, the input image will be considered as a backdoor instance.
-Experimental results show that, the proposed defense method can effectively reduce the backdoor attack success rates, while maintaining the visual quality of the images.
-Besides, The defense performance of the proposed method against backdoor attacks under different settings is also demonstrated to be effective.
-After the proposed method is applied, the success detection rate is 99.63\%, 99.76\% and 99.01\% on Fashion-MNIST, CIFAR-10 and GTSRB respectively.
+If the prediction of model on the perturbed image is consistent with the one on the unperturbed image, the input image is considered as a backdoor instance.
+Experimental results show that, the proposed defense method can achieve high backdoor detection rate and high clean image identification rate, while maintaining the visual quality of the image.
+Besides, the defense performance of the proposed method against backdoor attacks under different settings is also demonstrated to be effective.
+Our future work will explore the defenses against physical backdoor attacks in real physical world.

 \ifCLASSOPTIONcaptionsoff

 \fi